 This may seem like a bold statement, but I have experience with metal cabinets and wooden cabinets, so I feel from my experiences, my budget concerns, and the longevity of the products: plastic storage cabinets are the best.
 Let me explain why with these anecdotes:

 2. Metal storage shed: The shed that I left at our previous home had sliding doors.
-Eventually the track rusted.
-In the winter, snow and ice would form in the track so I had to leave the door open to get to the snow blower.
-I now have a plastic storage shed with doors that swing open and fit snuggly against the floor to prevent snow and ice from forming inside.
+Eventually, the track rusted.
+In the winter, snow and ice would form in the track so I had to leave the door open to get to the snowblower.
+I now have plastic storage shed with doors that swing open and fit snuggly against the floor to prevent snow and ice from forming inside.
 Because the metal one was at the tree line in my backyard, the moisture caused the roof to peel and rust.

 So from an economic perspective, plastic storage cabinets give more value per cubic foot than wooden or metal ones.

-In conclusion, plastic storage cabinets are rugged and won’t chip, crack or peel.
-Most of the manufactures when creating the mold for these light-weight cabinets create shelf and niche areas for adding shelves and holding long handled tools in place.
+In conclusion, plastic storage cabinets are rugged and won’t chip, crack, or peel.
+Most of the manufacturers when creating the mold for these light-weight cabinets create shelf and niche areas for adding shelves and holding long-handled tools in place.

 Benefits of Plastic Storage Cabinets with Doors for Style and Security

 The secret to finding perfect plastic storage cabinets with doors is to search for styles that fit specific locations or rooms.
 For example, locker room-style cabinets can be very durable and colorful for most non-living spaces.
 Although my teenager loves his locker storage cabinets.